AnjalantNelson/Total-Recall/README.md

 - Change the value of secondVariableto any string.

-What is the value of firstVariable?
+What is the value of firstVariable? firstVariable is equal to secondVariable which is 'Good Morning'
 - Create a variable called yourName and set it equal to your name as a string.
 Then, write an expression that takes the string `"Hello, my name is "` and the variable yourName.

 ex output: Hello, my name is Jean Valjean